markstringer-dti/markstringer-dti.github.io/dti.md

 I didn't witness this for myself.
 So this story may be entirely made up.
 The first ever Agile software development project that I worked on was for a publishing company.
 When I joined the project it had been going for over a year and had cost many millions of pounds.
 The way that I heard the story, a few months before I joined, there's been a show and tell meeting.
 The publishing company was international and had offices in London and in New York.
 There were people with American accents dialling in on a conference call.

 I don't know much about what happened in that meeting.
-But I know that at some point one of the Scrum Masters said that he was going to share with everybody on the project the progress that had been made through the backlog.
-The backlog is the Agile way of saying the list of requirements for the project.
+I do know that at some point one of the Scrum Masters said that he was going to share project progress.
+This was progress through that had been made through "the backlog."
+The backlog is the Agile way of saying the list of all the requirements for the project.

 He had a presentation with some slides.
 And there was a bit messing about setting up the presentation - and then making sure that it was shared with the office in New York.
 Finally The Scrum Master was set up and could move to the slide that showed progress of the project through the requirements.
 He clicked on to the slide.
 In the middle of the slide was a giant "2".